Amos 6 – Woe to the Pride of Jacob

 And those who recline at banquets shall be removed.

 a.
-Woe to you who put far off the day of doom… who sing idly to the sound of stringed instruments… who drink wine from bowls… but are not grieved: Amos prophesied during a time of economic prosperity in Israel, and the successful in Israel used that prosperity for pure self-indulgence.
-When God makes us prosperous, we have an absolute obligation to use what He gives us in a way that glorifies Him, not pampers ourselves.
+Woe to you who put far off the day of doom…who sing idly to the sound of stringed instruments…who drink wine from bowls…but are not grieved: Amos prophesied during a time of economic prosperity in Israel, and the successful in Israel used that prosperity for pure self-indulgence.
+When God makes us prosperous, we have an absolute obligation to use what He gives us in a way that glorifies Him, not that pampers ourselves.

 b.
 Therefore they shall now go captive as first of the captives: God warned the leading men of Israel that they would lead in the train of captives when the Assyrians conquered Israel.